finos/FDC3/docs/api-bridging/spec.md

 #### Step 4.
 Synchronize the bridge's channel state

+Channels are the only stateful mechanism in the FDC3 that we have to consider.
 A key responsibility of the DAB is ensuring that the channel state of the connected agents is kept in-sync.
-To do so the states must be synchronized whenever a new agent connects.
+To do so, the states must be synchronized whenever a new agent connects.
 Hence, the Bridge must process the `channelState` provided by the new agent in the `handshake` request containing details of each known User Channel or App Channel and its state, compare it to its own representation of the current state of channels in connected agents, merge that state with that of the new agent and communicate the updated state to connected agents to ensure that they are synchronized with it.

 Channel state of agents's already connected to the bridge should take precedence over agents that are connecting.
 However, if all agent's disconnect from the bridge it should reset (clear) its internal state and adopt that of the first agent to connect.
 The state of any Private channels does not need to be included as these can only be retrieved via a raised intent.

 When an agent connects to the bridge, it should adopt the state of any channels that do not currently exist or do not currently contain state of a particular type.
-This synchronization is NOT performed via broadcast of context as it may result in an older context, of a type not already found on the channel, being merged into the channel (and subsequently broadcast to context listeners with a matching type).
+This synchronization is NOT performed via broadcast of context as it may result in an older context, of a type not already found on the channel being merged into the channel (and subsequently broadcast to context listeners with a matching type).

 The incoming `channelsState` should be merged with the `existingChannelsState` as follows: